 The Meaning of the Number Five in Numerology: Adventure and Transformation

-In Numerology, it’s recognized that the number 5 – more than any other number – pertains to change and adaptation.
+In Numerology, it's recognized that the number 5 - more than any other number - pertains to change and adaptation.
 As the central number in 9 (it has four before it, and four coming after) it holds a pivotal position.
 It’s the fulcrum.
-The place where risks are taken, transition occurs and it’s impossible to stand still.
+The place where risks are taken, a transition occurs and it’s impossible to stand still.

 People with this number in their Numerology charts – as the Life Path Number, Destiny (Expression) Number or Soul Urge Number tend to adapt well to change and actually thrive during times of transition.
 As a number of regeneration, the 5 deeply understands the principles of growth and the necessity of stepping beyond the confines of the ordinary to achieve freedom.
 But this number also embodies surrender.
 Because the number five vibrates so strongly to the frequency of change, those who live through it must have an innate trust in the power and intelligence of the Universe.
 Mistakes do not happen and risks aren't really risks to the 5.
 These Spirit-driven folk are simply being carried along in the arms on the divine.